Regyl/KnowledgeDB/network/README.md

 to capture and optionally stream audio and/or video media, as well as to exchange arbitrary data between browsers without requiring an intermediary.
-## Cables
-There are 2 types:
-- Copper (consists of copper twisted pairs).
-In this type used line coding to understand where zeros on ones.
-- Fiber (consists of glass strings) - more expensive and fragile
-## Hub & Switch
-Hub is a device that allows to connect many devices to each other at the same time.
-The biggest minus is generated noises during transfer data.
-Switch is very similar to a hub, but with one difference - it's a data link layer device (hub is physical layer device).
-It's reduce the size of collision domains.
-## Router
-Is a network-layer device.
-They route traffic through independent networks.
-## Collision domain
-Network segment, where only one node can transmit data at the same time.
-It happens because data transmit to all network nodes, even if they shouldn't accept it.
-If you try to send data from both edges of cable they just face and make data unreadable.

 ## Network topology
 Network topology refers to the physical or logical layout of a network.
 It defines the way different nodes are placed and interconnected with each